 You don’t need to try a new recipe every night.
 I find trying new recipes to be more stressful than making something I’ve made a hundred times before.
 And it’s terrible when I don’t really like the finished product (and then I start thinking about all the ways I know I like those ingredients… grumble).
 But it’s so fantastic when it works!
 Make a goal for yourself.
 Maybe one new recipe each week?
 We call it “New Food Night”.
 Even just adding a handful of new recipes to your rotation may remedy the boredom situation.

 What about finding variety for very restricted diets like the AIP?
 Yes, it’s harder to find new recipes when following very strict elimination diets like GAPS intro or the Autoimmune Protocol.
 But it’s not impossible.
-I have stolen Stacy’s idea (www.paleoparents.com) and have started a pinterest board just for AIP-friendly recipes from other sites (my AIP-friendly recipes have their own tab under the recipes menu).
+Mickey Trescott has a fabulous e-cookbook with 110 recipes for you to try.
+I have also stolen Stacy’s idea (www.paleoparents.com) and have started a pinterest board just for AIP-friendly recipes from other sites (my AIP-friendly recipes have their own tab under the recipes menu–but make sure you read the intro because sometimes modifications are suggested to make a recipe AIP-friendly).
 Between our two boards, hopefully you will find something to inspire you.

 What if the kids (or you) don’t like the new recipe?
 If I don’t like a new recipe I’ve tried, I typically eat it anyway and chalk it up to experience.
 But, it can be very stressful if my kids don’t like a new recipe (especially if I know it doesn’t taste good).
 I often experiment with new recipes when I know I have some leftovers in the fridge for the kids “just in case”.
 If I don’t end up needing the leftovers, they become lunch for someone the next day.
 It helps ease the stress if my kids refuse to eat.
 If you just really can’t stomach what you made, then don’t eat it.
 It’s okay.
 Scramble yourself a couple of eggs and try something different next time.
 But I have to admit that the number of times we haven’t liked a new recipe are fairly small.